hellwolf/yul-dsl-monorepo/README.md

 > [!NOTE]
 >
-> Generate yul code for Fn, YuLCat, and YulObject.
+> Generate yul code for Fn, YulCat, and YulObject.

 TODOs: